 Fibonacci Alerts – You can now set alerts on Fibonacci levels.
-In light of all of these new alert types, TrendSpider increased the alert limits per account from 50 to 100.
+In light of all of these new alert types, TrendSpider increased the alert limits per account from 50 to 100 for the Elite plan.

 Support/Resistance Heatmaps – You can now extend support/resistance heatmaps across the full chart.
 This is beneficial for two reasons.
-First, the heatmap function itself helps traders recognize price areas of interest instead of getting caught up in the minutia of fixed price support/resistance levels.
+First, the automated heatmaps help traders recognize price areas of interest instead of getting caught up in the minutia of fixed price support/resistance levels.
 Second, this feature helps traders recognize historical support/resistance levels that may be relevant in the future.

 Strategy Backtester – TrendSpider recently introduced a strategy backtester that can be used to test strategies using a variety of entry/exit criteria.
 The tool allows traders to set specific entry and exit conditions to see how a trading strategy would have performed in the past.
 I’ve used a few backtesters and my favorite part about this one is the visualization.
 TrendSpider’s backtester shows the hypothetical entries and exits directly on the chart which makes it easier to visualize the strategy.
 You can also use some unique backtesting criteria that you won’t find in other platforms, such as entries/exits based on candlestick patterns (i.e. hammer)